A letter from the author

 They remained a people, keeping their own ways and human sages have argued that were nation within a nation and not part of Parna.
 This is foolishness.
 They used the coin of the King, the gold plank, they bent their bows and drew their swords for the causes of the King, they spoke the language of the King, and members of Ivanvil families were admitted to the peerage.
 As any dwarf sage will tell you this made them part of the nation.
 Having spoke with many of Ivanvil for numerous families, I can also tell you that think of themselves of Citizens of Parna.
 Indeed, their own mythos has Parna born an Ivanvil, and they claim that his mother was a descendant of Queen Johannik though our Chroniclers report he was of pure Mitirangu birth.

-The Conquest: Some human scholars also assert that the fact several Ivanvil families sided with the invading Ator army proves that they were a subjugated people who rebelled.
+The Conquest and the Ivanvil place in Parna: Some scholars of humanity assert that the fact several Ivanvil families sided with the invading Ator army proves that Ivanvil were a subjugated people who rebelled.
 This again brushes over the shifting winds and underhanded nature of human politics.
-Indeed it was because the Ivanvil tribes believed they were part of the Kingdom that they joined the invading Ator army.
+I assert that it was because the Ivanvil tribes believed they were part of the Kingdom that they joined the invading Ator army.

 The King on Parna’s Throne 37 years ago, before The Conquest, was of Mitirangu birth.
 His name, which has been stricken from all human records, was Shumba.
 He had designated as his successor an Ivanvil warrior/mage named Svengard.
-Svengard had been Shumba’s most trusted advisor and close friend.
-He had been born to a small family but grew to be a respected man among all the tribes.
+Svengard had been Shumba’s most trusted advisor and a close friend.
+Svengard had been born to a small Ivanvil family in south eastern Ator, but grew to be a respected man among all the tribes across.
 Shumba had been 57 years old when he had designated Svengard and it was believed Svengard would soon assume the Throne.
 No one expected Shumba to live for 40 more years, and when Svengard died before he could take the throne Shumba appointed his own grandson successor.

-Svengrad’s son had married into the powerful and ambitious Jocit family.
-The family lived along border of the Demon and Strong Reach, and command at least three dozen warriors and half a dozen relatively powerful mages.
+Svengrad had married into the powerful and ambitious Jocit family.
+The family lived along border south eastern border of Parna.
+The Jocits commanded at least three dozen warriors and half a dozen relatively powerful mages.
 They public denounced Shumba in the streets of Parna’s Throne; claiming that he had died years ago and that the kingdom was now ruled by an evil undead abomination, and that Svengard (who had acted as regent for a decade) had named his own son successor.
 They further accused the Church of Bell'Ra of supporting this plot and of betraying the laws of the Gods.
 The House of Jocit gained support from some locale families by they were unable to gain any real political traction for their cause.
 Shumba was a popular King and all of Parna had been growing in wealth during his 60 year reign.
 Most citizens of Parna, both Mitirangu and Ivanvil, seemed content to let the Jocit families grievances go unanswered.

-Ulleena Jocit, matriarch of the family, then took up an arranging an alliance between her family and one or more of the Barons in the nation of Ator to the southeast or Parna.
-Her documents were all scribed, sealed and delivered by be the Priests of Droven and thus the nature of her correspondence is matter of undisputed fact.
+Ulleena Jocit, matriarch of the family, then took up arranging an alliance between her family and one or more of the Barons in the nation of Ator to the southeast or Parna.
+Her documents were all scribed, sealed and delivered by the Priests of Droven and thus the nature of her correspondence is matter of undisputed fact.
 Ulleena Jocit promised the Baron Moltov that if he could raise an army, she would aide him in conquering Parna and see to it that he was made King.
-Specifically, she promised to obtain permission of passage for his army from the Dragon of the Ven Pass, she would give her Daughter Sergina to him in marriage and provide him with military and material support once he and his army entered Parna.
+Specifically, she promised to obtain permission of passage for his army from the Dragon of the Green.
+The Dragon woods lies in the Ven pass between the Greyspine and Ven mountain ranges.
+Normally the pass is impassable because it is the domain of unpredictable and violent beast.
+Ullena made a deal of some sort with the Dragon to allow an Ator army to pass through the forest.
+Additionally Ulena would give her Daughter Margar to him in marriage and provide him with military and material support once he and his army entered Parna.

 Add/View Ideas (0)